 fishpaper An insulating paper, often fiber- or oilcloth-like, used in the construction of transformers and coils.
 [Historical Note: Alvin G. Sydor writes: "In 1729 Stephen Gray made the discovery of the conducting and non-conducting power of different substances.
 Gray found that by using woven silk served as an excellent insulator.
 Some years later it was found that the paper industry could provide what was equivalent to woven silk.
 Later it was discovered that if the paper was saturated with fish oil its ability as an insulator was much improved particularly when used in harsh environments and high voltages."]

 fixed-point A computing method where numbers are expressed in the fixed-point representation system, i.e., one where the position of the "decimal point" (technically the radix point) is fixed with respect to one end of the numbers.
 Integer or fractional data is expressed in a specific number of digits, with a radix point implicitly located at a predetermined position.
-Fixed-point DSPs support fractional arithmetic, which is better suited to digital audio processing than integer arithmetic.
+Fixed-point DSPs support fractional arithmetic.
 A couple of fixed-point examples with two decimal places are 4.56 and 1789.45.

 FLAC (free lossless audio codec) A lossless compression standard for music files.